AADavin/Zombi/README.md

 ### **Generating a species tree (T)** ###

 SimuLyon uses a Birth-death model to generate a species tree.
-In each step of time, lineages can speciate given rise to two new lineages or go extinct.
-Different functions are included to generate trees with variable rates, namely:
+Lineages can speciate given rise to two new lineages or go extinct over time.

- - 0: Global rates of speciation and extinction - This is the "traditional" way to simulate species tree using a Birth and death model.
-Both rates are constant over time and over all lineages
- - 1: Lineage-specific rates (time and lineage autocorrelated)  - **Not ready yet**.
- - 2: Lineage-specific rates (lineage autocorrelated) - **Not ready yet**
- - 3: Lineage-specific rates (uncorrelated) - **Not ready yet**
- - 4: User defined rates - The user can modify  the speciation and extinction rates in different interval of times.
-See example 4 for more details

-Once a species tree is generated some other files are generated along.
-Those files are used by simuLyon when computing genomes

 ### **Generating a genome (G)** ###

 To generate a genome it is first necessary to simulate a Species Tree using simuLyon.
 And no, it is not possible to input an externally computed tree, **but it will be in future versions**

 To simulate genomes, simuLyon starts with an ancestral genome at the root, with a given number of genes.
 For now in the current version, all genes families present in this genome have a single copy (so in this ancestral genome there are no duplicated genes).
-In the current version, genes have 4 fields, separated by underscored.
-For example, a given gene can be:

-n4_+_5_12

-The meaning of this is:

-* n4: The branch in the species tree where that gene is found
-* +: The orientation of the gene (it can be + or -).
-This is determined randomly with a bernouilli distribution p=0.5
-* 5: The gene family identifier (in this case, gene family 5)
-* 12: An unique identifier for that gene.

 A genome is an ordered collection of genes.
 So if we begin with a genome that has 5 genes, what we see is something like

 | Position | Gene_family | Orientation | Id |
 |----------|-------------|-------------|----|